ClinSeq/autoseq-snakemake/docs/quick_start.md

 conda env create -f env/svcallerenv.yml
 ```

-These command will install all the required tools mentioned in .yml file inside each conda environment.
-Now, our pipeline can use these newly created conda environment to run your samples.
+These commands will install all the required tools specified in `/autoseq-snakemake/env/*.yml` files within each Conda environment.
+The pipeline will then utilize these newly created Conda environments to process your samples.

-**Step3: Launching Pipeline.**
+**Step3: Launching the Pipeline.**

-Once you have prepared your config files as mentioned in step 2, you can run autoseq pipeline with the following command.
-It is highly recommended to run the below command inside screen, so that your job will continue to run even if you accidently close the terminal.
+Once you have prepared your config files as mentioned in Step 2, you can run the Autoseq pipeline with the following command.
+It is advisable to execute this command within a screen session so that your job continues to run even if you accidentally close the terminal, allowing you to monitor the progress of your analysis:
 ```
 screen -r autoseq_run
 conda activate autoseq